phantombuster/nickjs/README.md

 NickJS allows you to automate navigation and collect data from any website.
 By controlling an instance of either [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) or [PhantomJS with CasperJS](http://casperjs.org/), your bots will simulate a human.

-It's simple and allows for an easy implementation of our [3 steps of scraping theory](https://blog.phantombuster.com/were-making-web-scraping-so-easy-that-you-re-going-to-love-it-d3efe3a3fad4).
+It's simple and allows for an easy implementation of our [3 scraping steps theory](https://blog.phantombuster.com/were-making-web-scraping-so-easy-that-you-re-going-to-love-it-d3efe3a3fad4).

 # Example code